FarofaCodez/FarofaCodez/README.md

 I think Touhou is cool

-Using: Arch Linux,
+Using: Arch Linux

-Working on: BakaOS,
+Working on: BakaOS

-Learning: C++,
+Learning: C++